ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create UpdateStatus Function

-This function will be called when the player's resource gets updated.
-It will check to see if the resource is either of the VIP statuses, and if the value if the status is `1`, then the highest status purchased by the player is shown in the UI by called `ShowVIPStatus`.
+The `UpdateStatus` function will be called when the player's resource gets updated.
+It will check to see if the resource is either of the VIP statuses, and if the value if the status is `1`, then the highest status purchased by the player is shown in the UI by calling `ShowVIPStatus`.

 ```lua
 local function UpdateStatus(player, resource, amount)